 - Religion, Philosophy and Ethics where students will explore philosophical ideas and important ethical issues inside and outside of religious traditions

-- Theology and Religious Studies where the emphasis is on the study of religious belief and practice in world religions and topics in Christian theology.
+- Theology and Religious Studies where the emphasis is on the interrelation of religious belief and practice in world religions, and the exploration of key topics in Christian theology

 Both awards require students to take compulsory modules with content related to their chosen programme alongside optional modules which can be across both programmes.